 Further up is the Theatre of Delphi that gives spectators a view of the sanctuary and the valley below.
 Remodelled several times after it was built in 4th century BC, it hosted theatrical performances, musicians, orators and other people of the arts.
 The Stadium of Delphi sits atop the highest spot of Delphi and is the site where athletes from across ancient Greece gathered to show off their prowess and battle to be declared the top sportsperson.

-Interestingly, a few well informed individuals around said the stadium was the meeting point for competing athletes and these sports tournaments were the precursor to our Olympic Games.
-Now this information left me confused at the end of my trip since the guys at the Panathenaic Stadium said the same.
+Interestingly, a few well-informed individuals around said the stadium was the meeting point for competing athletes and these sports tournaments were the precursor to our Olympic Games.
+This information left me confused at the end of my trip since the guys at the Panathenaic Stadium (read more in Athens, where history lies under the sun #2) said the same.
 Perhaps the games collectively became the Olympic Games as we know it?